Android4Lumia950/.github/profile/README.md

 ## Android4lumia950

-# This project aims to bring Android to your Lumia 950's
+# This project aims to bring Android to your Lumia 950s

-"gosh..
-The Lumia 950/XL were such great phones, sadly Windows Phone OS is abandoned..
-I wonder if there is a way to make them useful again."
+This is the main hub for hosting the Android for Lumia 950/XL sources and devicetrees.

+Highly experimental, don't expect full functionality.